smartinsantos/conTracktor/README.md

 #API Endpoints

-note: 'id' always refers to whatever directly follows 'api' in the url
+note: 'id' always refers to whatever directly follows '/' in the url
-      ex. in /api/users/:id/projects, 'id' refers to a user id ex. in /api/projects/:id/notes, 'id' refers to a project id
+      ex. in /users/:id/projects, 'id' refers to a user id

-*** /api/users ***
+*** /users ***

    GET - / - Retrieves all users info as JSON object, excluding their password.